z-purr/x402-api-gateway/RPC_CONFIGURATION.md

    # In your facilitator's config
    RPC_URL=https://base-sepolia.g.alchemy.com/v2/YOUR_KEY
    ```
-3. **Point your agent to your facilitator**:
+3. **Point this agent to your facilitator** (for example, if it runs locally at `http://localhost:4000`):
    ```env
    # In agent/.env
    FACILITATOR_URL=https://your-facilitator.yoursite.com
    ```

-### Option 4: Direct Blockchain Integration (Advanced)
+### Option 5: Direct Blockchain Integration (Advanced)

-If you want to bypass the facilitator and interact with the blockchain directly, you would need to:
+Local settlement mode already performs on-chain verification/settlement for USDC via EIP-3009.
+If you need more control (additional assets, alternative schemes), you can still implement your own executor:

-1. Replace the bundled `MerchantExecutor` with your own implementation
+1. Replace or extend `src/MerchantExecutor.ts`
-2. Use `ethers` (or another SDK) together with your RPC URL
+2. Use `ethers` (or another SDK) together with your RPC URL(s)
-3. Implement payment verification and settlement logic for the schemes you support
+3. Add any custom verification/settlement logic your flow requires

-The starter kit ships with a facilitator-based executor.
-Use it as a reference for how to construct payment requirements and wire results back to the server.
-If you need full control, build a new executor that verifies signatures locally and submits settlements directly on-chain.
+Use the bundled executor as a reference for how to construct payment requirements, log settlement details, and surface errors back to the server.

 ## RPC Providers